K-Codemagic/MyApplication/README.md

 For **triggering** to work, you also need to set up [webhook](https://docs.codemagic.io/configuration/webhooks/) between Codemagic and your DevOps platform (Bitbucket, Github, etc.).

 ### Caching the .sonar folder
-Caching the `.sonar` folder saves time on subsequent analyses.
-To do this, add the following snippet to your `codemagic.yaml` file:
+Caching the `.sonar` folder would save build time on subsequent analyses.
+For this, add the following snippet to your `codemagic.yaml` file:
 ```
     cache:
       cache_paths: